-- (i) Note: Only HS2LCD keypad models must be used for UL/ULC listed Residential Fire applications. - (i) Note: Only the PowerG sensors marked with UL CB shall be used in UL/ULC Residential and Commercial Burg (UL2610/ULC-S304 Security Level I-II) listed installations.
+- (i) Note: Only HS2LCD keypad models must be used for UL/ULC listed Residential Fire applications. - (1) Note: Only the PowerG sensors marked with UL CB shall be used in UL/ULC Residential and Commercial Burg (UL2610/ULC-S304 Security Level I-II) listed installations.
 Devices marked with UL RB in the table above shall be used only in UL/ULC Residential Burg (UL1023/ULC-S304 Security Level I) listed installations.
-Devices marked with UL RF in the table above can be used in UL/ULC Residential Fire (UL985/ULC-S545) listed installations.

-(i) Note: The PGxWLSHW8 and IQ Remote PG are supported only on the onboard PowerG Daughter Card, they are not supported on the HS2LCDRFPRO and HSM2HOST module.
+Devices marked with UL RF in the table above can be used in UL/ULC Residential Fire (UL985/ULC-S545) listed installations. - (1) Note: The PGxWLSHW8/PGxHRDW8, IQ Remote PG and PowerG automation are supported only when using the onboard PowerG daughter card or PGPHOSTx, they are not supported on the HS2LCDRF or HSM2HOST modules.